They can produce damaging winds and flooding rains, so now’s the time to prepare your home for those unpredictable summer storms.

 Windows are vulnerable to flying debris during a storm, so if you have shutters, ensure they are in good working order so they can be closed at short notice.
 If you live in a storm-prone area, you should consider buying storm shutters, as they are now made from super-strong materials that are strength-tested to withstand even hurricane-force winds.

-If you don’t have shutters and you are aware of an approaching storm, consider taping your windows to prevent glass from shattering inwards.
+If you don’t have shutters but are aware of an approaching storm, consider taping your windows to prevent glass from shattering inwards.
 You may even want to board them up if you have the time and materials and the storm is predicted to be severe.
 Also check windows for gaps where rain could drive in and apply caulking to these areas.

 If a storm is approaching, move all sensitive pot plants indoors and bring pets inside as well.
 Make your pets comfortable as they will become distressed if it is a severe storm with thunder and lightning.
 Ensure surge protectors are fitted to sensitive appliances, such as televisions, computers and stereo systems, in case of power surges or ‘brownouts’.

 Have an emergency kit ready in case you lose power.
 Ideally, it should contain a torch and spare batteries, a transistor radio, a first aid kit and some food and drinking water.
-Make sure your home insurance policy is up to date.